Parents of teens who died by suicide after AI chatbot interactions to testify to Congress

-The parents of teenagers who killed themselves after interactions with artificial intelligence chatbots are planning to testify to Congress on Tuesday about the dangers of the technology.
+Parents whose teenagers killed themselves after interactions with artificial intelligence chatbots testified to Congress on Tuesday about the dangers of the technology.

-Matthew Raine, the father of 16-year-old Adam Raine of California, and Megan Garcia, the mother of 14-year-old Sewell Setzer III of Florida, are set to speak to a Senate hearing on the harms posed by AI chatbots.
+“What began as a homework helper gradually turned itself into a confidant and then a suicide coach,” said Matthew Raine, whose 16-year-old son Adam died in April.

+“Within a few months, ChatGPT became Adam’s closest companion,” the father told senators.
+“Always available.
+Always validating and insisting that it knew Adam better than anyone else, including his own brother.”

 EDITOR’S NOTE — This story includes discussion of suicide.
 If you or someone you know needs help, the national suicide and crisis lifeline in the U.S. is available by calling or texting 988.